Reuben-Brewer/Phidgets4EncoderAndDInput1047_ReubenPython2and3Class/README.md

 Features:

-Four digital inputs for reading limit switches or buttons Works with all 0-5V quadrature encoders - simultaneously read four incremental encoders with line driver, open collector, or push-pull output circuits Read at speeds of up to 250,000 quadrature cycles per second Power Saving Options - You can turn it off via software when it's not turning.
+Four digital inputs for reading limit switches or buttons.

+Works with all 0-5V quadrature encoders - simultaneously read four incremental encoders with line driver, open collector, or push-pull output circuits.

+Read at speeds of up to 250,000 quadrature cycles per second.

+Power Saving Options - You can turn it off via software when it's not turning.

 While disabled, this board draws 30mA of current.

 Reports a timestamp in milliseconds for each position change event, for easy velocity calculation."

 Phidget Encoder HighSpeed 4-Input